SgmAstro/python-tutorial/README.md

 3. A guide to matplotlib
 4. A guide to astropy

-I am continuing to build upon the guide to astropy, given that it is highly useful to my work in astrophysics, and I have in the past struggled to find good tutorials for this.
+I am continuing to build upon the guide to astropy given that it is highly useful to my work in astrophysics, and I have in the past struggled to find good tutorials for this.
 In addition to this, I am also planning to build a tutorial to pandas in the near future.